 One such attack is the Compound Finance hack.
-In this case, a hacker exploited a flaw in the Compound Finance smart contract.
+In this case, a hacker exploited a Compound Finance smart contract flaw.
 The result was the minting of over $80 million worth of COMP tokens.

 A hacker exploited a weakness in the bZx protocol to generate $55 million in BZRX tokens.

 These are just a few examples of the many attacks on smart contracts.
-While mass media publicized some of these attacks, others have not received as much attention.
+Unfortunately, while mass media publicized some of these attacks, others have received less attention.